 VLA Graphic Novel Diversity Award

 The Diversity & Inclusion Forum of the Virginia Library Association is now reviewing nominations for the first annual VLA Graphic Novel Diversity Award.
-Any English language comic book or graphic novel, stand-alone or series story arc, published in the United States in 2015 was eligible for nomination by the publisher.
+Any English language comic book or graphic novel, stand-alone or series story arc, published in the United States during the award period is eligible for nomination by the publisher.
 Diversity must be featured in the character(s) and storyline.
-Cash awards will be given to the winner of the youth category (ages 6-17) & the winner of the adult category (ages 18-up).
+Cash awards are given to the winner of the youth category (ages 6-17) & the winner of the adult category (ages 18-up).
 For more details about the awards, see below.
-Winners will be announced ahead of the VLA Annual Conference in October.
+Winners will be honored at the VLA Annual Conference.

 The Diversity & Inclusion Forum of the Virginia Library Association presents a new award to honor graphic novels and comic books that feature diversity in character or storyline.
-This award is open to any graphic novel in print, published in 2015.
+This award is open to any graphic novel in print, published during the award period.

 Purpose: To promote graphic novels dealing with subjects or characters of diversity as quality literature that fits with the purpose of libraries to educate and promote reading to all reading levels.

 Definition of diversity: Differences both visible and invisible that may separate an individual from the mainstream.
 The concept of diversity encompasses acceptance and respect.
 Diversity groups eligible for consideration for award may be based on color/race, nationality, disability whether mental or physical, feminism, ageism, religion, forced minority and LGBT/sexual orientation.

 Definition of groups:

 Submissions for the Award should include 3 sets of the following:

 Visit our 2016 Graphic Novel Diversity Award Page to find forms for submission.

 Any questions or comments, please send an email to Kevin Clement (email@example.com), VLA's Diversity & Inclusion Committee Chair.